-^{35 &}quot;Downtown Church Begins \$1.9 million expansion," Wausau Daily Herald, 25 September 2006, 3.
+35 "Downtown Church Begins \$1.9 million expansion," Wausau Daily Herald, 25 September 2006, 3.

-proportions and belltower placement, it is also English-inspired in its design, thus rendering First Presbyterian also not directly comparable.
+Name of Property proportions and belltower placement, it is also English-inspired in its design, thus rendering First Presbyterian also not directly comparable.
 English-inspired or not, both First Presbyterian and St. John's Episcopal are also considered to be potentially eligible for the Register for their respective Late Gothic Revival styling.